-Many Americans are startled to learn that nearly half of all U.S. households don’t pay federal income taxes.
+Many Americans were startled to learn that nearly half of all U.S. households don’t pay federal income taxes.
 To followers of federal policy towards Puerto Rico, this statistic carries a certain irony.
 The fact that Puerto Ricans do not pay federal income taxes (although they do pay federal payroll taxes, which fund Medicare and Social Security) has been used time and time again to justify unequal treatment of Puerto Rico under federal programs.
 Consider:

 - Nutrition Assistance.
 Puerto Rico was removed from the federal food stamp program in 1982 and instead given a limited annual block grant known today as the Nutrition Assistance Program (PAN).
 The U.S. Department of Agriculture (USDA) estimated in 2010 that including Puerto Rico in the federal program (now known as (Supplemental Nutrition Assistance Program (SNAP)) would have provided roughly $450 million more to Puerto Rico in fiscal year 2009.
 The USDA has also reported that 220,000 more Puerto Ricans in 85,000 families would have received benefits in 2009 if Puerto Rico were part of the federal program, and those benefits would have been $23/month higher than current payment amounts – from an average of $240 to $263.